Pfleiderer-Adrian/Xnat-Ubuntu/README.md

 * restart your server ("reboot") and start your service again ("cd /Xnat-Ubuntu" and "docker-compose up -d")

 ## Pipeline Configurations
-### Add "Execute Pipeline"-Button on Options Menü in SessionData
+### Add "Execute Pipeline"-Button on Options Menu in SessionData
 * navigate: Administer -> Data Types ->
 * choose SessionData Element witch should have Execute option
 * click on the Element and on Edit-Button